Neurodiverse Couples Therapy

 In combining aspects of traditional marriage counseling with identity-affirming relational elements, counseling at Spectrum Connections individualizes the therapeutic process for each of our neurodiverse couples.
 We will work with both of you to find and assert your voice in the relationship so that you can grow together.

-Ours is a comprehensive approach that seeks to understand your unique relationship strengths and dynamics.
-Neurodiverse couples therapy may include psychoeducation that will help you see how autism and/or ADHD impacts the relationship, as well as vital emotional, relational, and communication skills to help you reconnect with your significant others.
+Our approach is comprehensive and seeks to understand your unique relationship strengths and dynamics.
+Neurodiverse couples therapy may include psychoeducation that will help you see how Autism Spectrum and/or ADHD impacts the relationship, as well as vital emotional, relational, and communication skills to help you reconnect with your significant others.

 We cultivate a safe, open therapeutic space where both of you can gain meaningful insight into your relationship and one another.
-While one of the goals of therapy will be to help the neurodivergent partner feel seen and supported, we will also spend time working on the neurotypical partner’s needs and objectives for counseling.
-The goal of therapy is to help both individuals find their voice alongside creating a mutual sense of peace, connection and balance within the partnership.
+And while one of the goals of therapy will be to help the neurodivergent partner feel seen and supported within the partnership, we will also spend time working on the neurotypical partner’s objectives for counseling.

 Why The Gottman Method Is Useful For Couples Where One Or Both Partners Is Autistic

 Our approach to neurodiverse couples therapy incorporates elements of The Gottman Method, a therapeutic technique specifically designed for partnerships.
-Using this method, your therapist will help you and your significant other find shared meaning in your experiences, improve verbal communication, enhance intimacy, and remove the barriers that create ongoing conflict.
+Using this method, we will help you and your significant other find shared meaning in your experiences, improve verbal communication, enhance intimacy, and remove the barriers that create ongoing conflict.